Publications

 Yiyun Rao, Nabeel Ahmed, Justin Pritchard, and 1 more author

-BMC Bioinformatics, 2023
+BMC Bioinformatics, May 2023

 2. Is Posttranslational Folding More Efficient Than Refolding from a Denatured State: A Computational Study